gem-404/gem-404/README.md

 ## I'm a recent graduate, 22 years of age.

 - I'm currently working on a [Speed Delivery Web App][BackEnd]
-- I'm currently learning Golang
+- I'm currently learning Golang and Lua.
 - I'm looking to collaborate on any OpenSource project.

 - Fun fact: I love to play chess, and watch YT videos in my free time.